-So theory of a fluid Marketing and Sales qualification collaboration is there!
-How does reality look like?
+So what’s the theory of fluid Marketing and qualifying leads collaboration?
+What does reality look like?

-I am curious what you have experienced?
-Many of the Sales and Marketing teams we know dismiss the SAL stage altogether because it simply is too time consuming.
-There is a large gap when it comes to the reality of day to day lead qualification handover.
-Even until today sales experts & marketing leaders are feverishly discussing why Marketing and Sales haven’t found their common force to revenue yet: the one commonly qualified lead.
+I am curious about what you have experienced?
+Many of the Sales and Marketing teams we know dismiss the SAL stage altogether because it is simply too time-consuming.
+There is a large gap when it comes to the reality of day-to-day lead qualification handover.
+Even today sales experts & marketing leaders are feverishly discussing why Marketing and Sales haven’t found their common force to revenue yet: the one commonly qualified lead.

 Why is that?
 It shows that many demand generation goals (and financial incentives) are tied directly to the MQL count.
 So now MQL becomes a quantity race over quality process – just adding more and more noise into the Sales CRM.